Konado22/E-commerce-back-end/README.md

 - [Contributors](#Contributors)
 - [Contact](#Contact)
 ## <a name=Walkthrough>Walkthrough</a>
-Link to video here:
+Link to video here: https://watch.screencastify.com/v/w4tPTGfEU9gueUXTjdja
 ## <a name=Description> Description</a>
 This is a project made to demonstrate usage of a backend application.
 Using node and mysql we are able to generate responses based off GET,Post, and PUSH routes.
 Using models we can direct the requests to the proper information.
 ## <a name=Installation>Installation</a>
 To use application please clone repository
-From there run npm init and npm install to install the following dependencies
+From there run npm init and npm install to install the following dependencies to manually require: <br>
 - Sequelize (npm i sequelize)
 - Express ( npm i express)
 - Dotenv (npm i dotenv)